Canara Bank Q4 FY26: Net Profit ₹4,505.57 Cr; Global Business Crosses ₹28,06,000 Crore

 1 Day5 Days1 Month6 Months1 Year5 Years

-Following the reclassification of Canara Robeco AMC and Canara HSBC Life Insurance as associates, how might the reduction in stake impact Canara Bank's fee income and non-interest revenue streams in FY27?
+Following the reclassification of Canara Robeco and Canara HSBC Life Insurance as associates, how might the reduction in stake and loss of subsidiary-level consolidation affect Canara Bank's fee income, capital allocation strategy, and future divestment plans?

 scanx